JS2Scratch/JS2Scratch/README.md

 >               // `pi` has returned, it starts waiting for the function
 >               // to end (which will never happen, as it has already ended).
 >
->               // If the `pi` function yielded / was syncronous, this would
+>               // If the `pi` function yielded / was synchronous , this would
 >               // work fine.
 > }
 > ```